goto-eof/elisys-home-automation/README.md

 - provide the last temperature/humidity/pressure values
 - provide the list of temperature/humidity/pressure values by date
 - provide the average of temperature/humidity/pressure by date
+- provide the minimum temperature by date
+- provide the maximum temperature by date
 - control remotely a Relay

 # Technologies